 These are commonly aimed at Grades 5-9, although older and younger grades can be accommodated, depending on the topic.
 The Space Shuttle and the Canadian contribution to the International Space Station, and the development of the Canadarms I and II are also topics that can be delivered (other space related topics are also feasible).
 Educators are also welcome to visit the Centre to discuss potential courses and to access material.

 Teachers interested in organizing visits by members of the Centre, or school visits to the Centre, should contact the Data Manager (contact numbers below).
 Normally, a small fee is required to cover any transport costs.

-The Planetary and Space Science Centre also evaluates materials that the public have discovered and suspects are of meteoritic origin.
+The Planetary and Space Science Centre can also consider evaluating materials that the public have discovered and suspects are of meteoritic origin.
 This typically involves the visual examination of the sample and, if considered warranted, subsequent analytical appraisal by X-ray diffraction and/or optical microscopy.
-We encourage members of the public to bring interesting material to the attention of the Data Manager, or to the Director of PASSC, John Spray, who is a registered Cultural Property assessor (contact numbers below).
+We encourage members of the public to bring interesting material to the attention of the Department of Earth Sciences administrator contact.

 Significant analytical processing may require a modest fee to cover costs.
 Members of the Centre also contribute their expertise on a regular basis to radio and TV science programs, and to media enquiries involving planetary geology, impact cratering and meteorites.